nuxeo/nuxeo/README.txt

 since any modification on an intermediate artifact (ZIP) is automatically visible in the projects that are overriding the artifact.

-NB: we are not using for now categories since the projects are not so complex to manage by using explicit dependencies in assembly files.
+NB: we are not using for now categories on Nuxeo-Shell and Nuxeo-WebEngine since the projects are not so complex to manage by using explicit dependencies in assembly files.
 Also, existing categories may not fit well with the kind of build done for nxshell or webengine.
 Maybe in the future we will use categories too, if projects become too complex.